-I’ve heard and read that werewolves–creatures that are part human and part wolf–aren’t as popular as vampires and other monsters.
-After researching for this post, I doubt that’s true.
+Werewolves–creatures that are part human and part wolf–aren’t as popular as vampires and other monsters.
+I’ve heard and seen this mentioned repeatedly.
+After researching for this post, I wonder if they’re simply less memorable.

-Werewolves are everywhere, even if they aren’t noticed.
+Werewolves are everywhere, even when they aren’t noticed.

 A more complete list of movies and TV shows that include at least one werewolf is in the searchable database at Werewolf-Movies.com.

-While I’m not sure Bitches is a good idea, Fox’s purchase of it shows a strong interest in werewolves among Americans.
+Is Bitches a good idea?
+Maybe and maybe not.
+Fox’s purchase does show a strong interest in werewolves among Americans.

 Werewolves appear in more than movies and TV shows, of course.
 Though Werewolf-Movies.com offers a list of werewolf books, it’s tiny compared to what’s really out there.
 A better source for werewolf fiction is Wikipedia, which is frequently updated.
 (I added to Wikipedia’s Werewolf Fiction yesterday, actually.)